![]() |

 References d, QtFreeBSDFutex::futexAvailable(), futexHasWaiterCount, Q_ASSERT_X, QBasicAtomicInteger< T >::storeRelaxed(), and u.

-QSemaphore::~QSemaphore | ( | ) |
+Here is the call graph for this function:| QSemaphore::~QSemaphore | ( | ) |

 Destroys the semaphore.